kenfus/covid-19-dashboard/README.md

 - chrome
 - edge

-The Testing can also easily be added
+The Tests are also automatically run on every Push to GitHub.

 ## Overview of App
 The App is a simple Dashboard to display Data about COVID-19 with Data from [Our World in Data](https://github.com/owid).
 On the App, you can see how most Countries are doing on a Global View in regards with over 20 COVID-19 related Metrics.
 Also, you can single-out Countries and compare them to each other.